 - Exam stress

-It is important that you feel safe and comfortable with your counsellor, and I offer my first session at half price (£20).
+I offer my first session at half price (£20).
 This can enable you to meet me to ask any questions you may have; and then take time to decide if I am the right person to help you.
 There is no obligation on your part to book further sessions.

 Maps & Directions